-- 2.1 You will be deemed to be making sufficient academic progress in the context of this policy if you have successfully completed your most recent undergraduate study. - As an Apprentice, we will enrol you onto the modules required to complete your apprenticeship qualification.
-Successful completion of study means that we have enrolled you on an undergraduate module at Open University Level 1, 2 or 3 with a value of 30 credits or more on the start date of that module, you remain enrolled on that module until the end date and are not withdrawn from the apprenticeship qualification during that time, and you are awarded credit for it. - 2.3 If you are enrolled on multiple modules in the same presentation, successful completion of one eligible module will mean you will be deemed to be making sufficient academic progress in the context of this policy, as per the definition in Section 2.2, even if you do not successfully complete the remaining module(s) being studied in that presentation. - 2.4 Your eligibility to request a postponement of an examination or submission of an examinable component will require the consent of your Employer and/or Funding Provider.
+- 2.1 You will be deemed to be making sufficient academic progress in the context of this policy if you have successfully completed your most recent undergraduate study. - 2.2 As an Apprentice, we will enrol you onto the modules required to complete your apprenticeship qualification.
+Successful completion of study means that we have enrolled you on an undergraduate module at Open University Level 1, 2 or 3 with a value of 30 credits or more on the start date of that module, and that you remain enrolled on that module until the end date, that you are awarded credit for the module, and you are not withdrawn from the apprenticeship qualification during that time. - 2.3 If you are enrolled on multiple modules in the same presentation, successful completion of one eligible module will mean you will be deemed to be making sufficient academic progress in the context of this policy, as per the definition in Section 2.2, even if you do not successfully complete the remaining module(s) being studied in that presentation. - 2.4 Your eligibility to request a postponement of an examination, or submission of an examinable component, will require the consent of your Employer and/or Funding Provider.